St Mary's Church, Wingham: History and architecture

 The west tower begun construction during the late 13th century; this is evident in the remains of the lancets in the lower stage.
 The spire is recessed and dates to the 14th century; it reaches a height of 63 feet, and is built in a Hertfordshire style.
 Angle buttresses are present almost to the top.
 A stair-turret is built into the northwest of the tower.
 The west window is renewed.
 There is a tower arch high up, on octagonal responds with the capitals dotted with four-petalled flowers.

 Rebuilding of the nave and the south aisle began in the late 15th century, with the 14th-century south porch being retained as a two-storey structure, minus its upper floor.
 The north aisle however was not rebuilt, giving the church its current unique shape.
 The walls of these reconstructed sections are of knapped flint and are carefully laid; triangular stones can be found set into the south wall.
 This reconstruction work was continued slowly, and last until well after the Dissolution of the Monasteries; there are regular bequests to the rebuilding recorded between 1526 and 1562.
 Work was underway during the 1540s, however in 1555 money meant for the rebuilding was embezzled by a local beer brewer.
 This resulted in the arcade being completed in timber instead of the intended stone: the piers are unmoulded posts, braced weakly.
 At some point before the 19th century, the braces were dressed up in plaster so as to look like Doric columns; during Ferrey's restoration work the braces were undressed again.

 Fittings

-The church possesses a 15th-century stone reredos, purportedly from Troyes; above are five scenes of the Passion of Christ, and below is the Last Supper and Adoration of the Kings; the lower two occupy the same length as the Passion scenes above.
+The church possesses a 15th-century stone reredos (altar back), purportedly from Troyes in France; above are five scenes of the Passion of Christ, and below is the Last Supper and Adoration of the Kings; the lower two occupy the same length as the Passion scenes above.
 The base to a 15th-century rood screen is present.
-There are four misericords on the north side, as well as three on the south side; the latter are older, probably dating to the early 14th century.
+There are four misericords (supports on a wooden seat) on the north side, as well as three on the south side; the latter are older, probably dating to the early 14th century.
 The chancel's south window contains early 14th century grisaille glass in the head.
 The east window contains stained glass dating to 1919, depicting multiple brightly coloured scenes of the Passion.